 Image Quality Fujifilm X100S

-The High ISO performance is simply outstanding.
-I get usable files at 6400 (with heavy Lightroom editing).
-Its noise is rendered in a different (and superior to my eye) way from canon and noise reduction works well.
+The High ISO performance is outstanding.
+I get unused files at 6400 (with extensive Lightroom editing).
+Its noise renders in a different (and superior to my eye) way from canon and noise reduction works well.

 Handling Fujifilm X100S

-For me, it seems a bit small but I’m used to DSLR’s with battery grips attached.
-The hand hold is not aggressive at all.
+For me, it seems a bit small, but I’m used to DSLR’s with battery grips attached.
+The handheld is not aggressive at all.
 I have a wrist strap for now, and I’ve ordered a thumbs up grip for it which I believe will improve holding significantly.
 I didn’t buy the Fuji version.
-50-60 bucks it is just too much.
+50-60 bucks it is too much.

 Hybrid viewfinder and flash use at 1/1000th